bitrise-io/devcenter/_articles/en/deploy/trace.md

  8. Add the bitrise_configuration.plist file to your app by dragging and dropping it to the root of the project.

     ![](/img/trace-6.png)
- 9. If prompted to choose from different options for adding the files, choose your project - HackerNews in our example -, and click **Finish**.
+ 9. If prompted to choose from different options for adding the files, choose your project - BookStore in our example -, and click **Finish**.

     ![](/img/trace-7.png)
 10. Run your app in a simulator or on a device!